Since its inception last Summer, ACT Mental Health Initial Assessment engaged over 220 service users.

 ACT provides free, confidential counselling about issues concerning HIV, sexual health, mental health and substance use.
+We offer counselling by staff who are experienced in HIV, sexual health, substance use and other psychosocial issues.

-Counsellors will meet with you at ACT offices, over the phone, in other locations, such as coffee shops, or by Zoom.
-There is no need to give a real name if anonymity or confidentiality is a concern.
+ACT offers scheduled counselling sessions.
+Counsellors can meet with you at ACT offices, over the phone, in other locations such as coffee shops, or via Zoom.
+There is no need to provide your real name if anonymity or confidentiality is a concern.

 Our Stepped Care model offers: